LabKey/examples/virtualbox/development/DEV/README.md

 #### Run LabKey Server from Intellij IDEA
 Wait until your command-line build (or intellij/gradle build) completes.
 Then click on the "LabKey DEV" in the configuration selector in the toolbar, and click the debug icon.
 The server should start up listening on http://localhost:8080/labkey/

-If you see "Error: Could not find or load main class org.apache.catalina.startup.Bootstrap" in the Debugger Console, you did not fix up your class path (see above).

 Run firefox to find out if it worked!